Indonesian Language and Travel Guide

 Gary R. Chandler just signed a contract to write another version of the Language and Travel Guide to Indonesia.
 He will work with Hippocrene Books of New York, NY as he did on the first edition in 1994.

 “I’m really looking forward to updating the Language and Travel Guide to Indonesia,” Chandler said.
-“Much has changed and global interest and investment in Indonesia is at an all-time high.”
+“Much has changed in Indonesia.”

 Chandler is the cofounder of Earth News, an international publisher of environmental books, news and information.
 He also founded Crossbow, an international consulting firm that specializes in health and environmental issues.
 The company has offices in Denver and Phoenix.